Weather

 Where to Go

-Quito & Highlands: Spend less time in the cities around now: it is Ecuador's mountainous outdoors that should top your list.
-In Quito, spend time climbing to some of the many viewpoints, or take the TelefériQo up to volcanic peak Volcán Pichincha.
+Quito & Highlands: Spend less time in the cities around now; Ecuador's mountainous outdoors should top your list.
+In Quito, spend time climbing to some of the many viewpoints, or take the TelefériQo up to the volcanic peak of Pichincha volcano.
 Head south to Latacunga to hike the Quillota Loop or have an adventure in Parque Nacional Cotopaxi, full of volcanoes and memorable trails.

-Near Cuenca, the best place to hike this month is in the little community of Principal near Sigsig, where you can reach lakes and waterfalls by foot or on horseback.
+Near Cuenca, the best place to hike this month is in the little community of Principal near Sigsig, where you can reach lakes and waterfalls on foot or on horseback.
 It's also starting to dry out (a little) in Parque Nacional Cajas, high lake-spattered moorland and mountain full of dwarf forests of polylepis trees, some of the highest forests in the world.
-Baños on the cusp between mountains and jungle has lots of outdoor activities on offer: soak in a thermal pool if you are too cool, bungee-jump or mountain-bike: all brilliant fun in July.
+Baños, on the cusp between mountains and jungle, has lots of outdoor activities on offer: soak in a thermal pool if you're too cool, bungee-jump, or mountain bike: all brilliant fun in July.

-Oriente/Amazon: Parque Nacional Yasuni is a good place to visit this month, where jungle hiking trails are drying out and where elaborate canopy walkways make it possible to see birds sunning themselves in the canopy in the increased sunshine.
-Another good place to base yourself might be Puyo, a place from which to visit the central jungle.
+Oriente/Amazon: Parque Nacional Yasuni is a good place to visit this month, where jungle hiking trails are drying out and elaborate canopy walkways make it possible to see birds sunning themselves in the canopy as the increased sunshine intensifies.
+Another good place to base yourself might be Puyo, a good base for visiting the central jungle.
 Agencies here offer land-based jungle trips to spots within a few hours' journey from town.

-Desert Coastal Strip & Galapagos: Probably the place to base yourself on the coast is Puerto López.
-It has hiking in nearby rainforest and trips to the Isla de la Plata, where you can observe whales and other marine animals and birds.
-Go to Isla Isabela on the Galapagos to see the only penguins in the northern hemisphere going about their business.
+Desert Coastal Strip & Galápagos: Probably the place to base yourself on the coast is Puerto López.
+It offers hiking in nearby rainforests and trips to Isla de la Plata, where you can observe whales and other marine animals and birds.
+Go to Isla Isabela on the Galápagos to see the only penguins in the northern hemisphere going about their business.

 What to Do

 Quito & Highlands: Walking is the key activity in the Highlands in July.
 Even Quito has many beautiful viewpoints that you can walk to or take a gondola-cable car.
-Quito's TelefériQo transports you up the slopes of Volcán Pichincha, a volcano, to nearly 13123 feet/4,000m.
+Quito's TelefériQo transports you up the slopes of Pichincha volcano, a volcano, to nearly 13,123 feet (4,000 m).
 There are superb treks to do in the mountains, such as the Quillota Loop or hikes in Parque Nacional Cotopaxi, which is full of spectacular volcanoes.
 Neither is far from Quito.

-Desert Coastal Strip & Galapagos: Despite the fog on the coast, it might be a good time to try some coastal hiking, as it is colder for sitting around on the beach.
-A great place around now to base yourself is Puerto López.
-Here you are well placed to go hiking in the rainforest at Parque Nacional Machalilla, with excellent hikes and an indigenous community at Agua Blanca.
+Desert Coastal Strip & Galápagos: Despite the fog on the coast, it might be a good time to try some coastal hiking, as it's colder for sitting around on the beach.
+A great place to base yourself right now is Puerto López.
+Here you're well placed to go hiking in the rainforest at Parque Nacional Machalilla, with excellent hikes and an Indigenous community at Agua Blanca.

-Then, of course, there are the boat trips to Isla de la Plata, where whale sightings are common now and where much of the same wildlife visible in the Galapagos can be seen.
-This is a great month for diving in the Galapagos.
-Water visibility is less than the first half of the year but still decent.
-However, increased nutrients in the waters increase sightings of one of the blockbuster marine animals, the whale sharks.
-Sea lions and frigate birds are active in the Galapagos this month too.
+Then, of course, there are the boat trips to Isla de la Plata, where whale sightings are common now and where much of the same wildlife visible in the Galápagos can be seen.
+This is a great month for diving in the Galápagos.
+Water visibility is lower than in the first half of the year, but still decent.
+However, increased nutrient levels in the water increase sightings of one of the blockbuster marine animals, the whale shark.
+Sea lions and frigate birds are active in the Galápagos this month, too.

-Paseo de Chagra: July 21.
-In and around Machachi, in the highlands near Parque Nacional Volcan Cotopaxi, a volcano-studded national park, this can be an intriguing festival to watch.
-Chagras are Ecuador's cowboys, and they compete against each other in parades, rodeos and other contests in full traditional dress.
+Paseo de Chagra, Machachi (July 21).
+In and around Machachi, in the highlands near Parque Nacional Cotopaxi, a volcano-studded national park, this can be an intriguing festival to watch.
+Chagras are Ecuador's cowboys, and they compete against each other in parades, rodeos, and other contests in full traditional dress.

-Fiestas Julianas (Founding of Guayaquil): July 24/25.
-Ecuador's big southern city goes crazy as they celebrate not only freedom fighter Simon Bolivar's birthday (on July 24) but also their city's founding the following day.
+Fiestas Julianas / Founding of Guayaquil, (July 24-25).
+Ecuador's big southern city goes crazy as it celebrates not only the birthday of freedom fighter Simón Bolívar (on July 24) but also its founding the following day.

 More Helpful Information